yochaigal/cairn/wip/2e/how-does-variable-difficulty-work.md

 **Lucius**: _"Ho there fine gentlemen!
 May one such as myself inquire as to whether entry to your village would be permissible on this fine evening?
 I've had a long journey but am flush with gold and would love spread some of my good luck!"_

-**Warden**: _"The two men look at each other.
+**Warden**: _"The men exchange a look.
 The mustachioed guard replies, 'No entry after dark.
 That's the rule.'"_

 > At this point, Lucius is putting on all his charm, and essentially trying to bribe the guards to gain entry.
 He is also the most at risk in this situation, as the two men are well-equipped to handle a lone traveler, and have backup besides.
 If it were required Lucius would make the WIL save and not the guards.

 **Lucius**: _"Yes, I understand.
 But it isn't quite dark yet, is it?
 The Sun is only just setting.
 May I please enter?
 I'd happily start sharing my newfound wealth with you two first, if you catch my drift.
 Perhaps I could bring you each a well-earned beer?
 To show my appreciation, of course._"

-**Warden**: _"The two men again exchange a look.
-This time the other man replies, smirking.
+**Warden**: _"The two men exchange looks once more, but this time the other man replies, smirking.
 'Well... perhaps this once.
 The Sun hasn't truly set just yet.
 And we are quite thirsty, after all.'"_

 > The Warden made a ruling based on what was known about these men: they were simple village guards, they'd been working a long day, and they loved beer.
 Perhaps with another character this wouldn't have worked, but Lucius is a Mountebank and his capacity for winning the confidence of his targets has been well established.
 For him, the risk is minimal, so the guards let him in.